ZhixiangSu/ELF/README.md

 u v -1

--1 can be changed into 1 and 0 for reachable and unreachable queries,respectively.
+-1 can be changed into 1 and 0 for reachable and unreachable queries, respectively.